Working With a Kansas Mesothelioma Lawyer

 Each state imposes limits on the amount of time a victim has to file a lawsuit.
 These time limits are known as statutes of limitations.
 Statutes of limitations vary state-by-state and by type of lawsuit.

-For mesothelioma, there are two primary types of lawsuits:
+For mesothelioma, there are two main types of lawsuits:

-- Personal injury lawsuit: This type of lawsuit is filed when a person who develops mesothelioma sues the companies and/or manufacturers responsible for that person’s exposure to asbestos.
+- Personal injury lawsuit: This type of lawsuit is filed when a person who develops mesothelioma sues the companies and/or manufacturers responsible for the exposure to asbestos.

 - Wrongful death lawsuit: This type of lawsuit is filed when a family member of someone who has died from mesothelioma sues the manufacturers responsible for their loved one’s asbestos exposure.